Aidan Walsh: Kanturk

-An Gaeltacht
+An Ghaeltacht

 As of 2025, with travel having taken its toll and him living in West Kerry, he transferred to the local club, An Ghaeltacht.

 Cork

 Minor and under-21

 Walsh first played for Cork as a member of the minor football team.
 He made his first appearance on 11 April 2007 and scored six points from right wing-forward in a 0-20 to 0-03 defeat of Waterford.
 On 1 July, Walsh won a Munster Championship medal after scoring three points in a 1-16 to 2-08 defeat of Kerry in the final.

 Walsh became a dual player at minor level in 2008.
 He made his first appearance for the Cork minor hurling team when he lined out at midfield in a 2-17 to 2-16 defeat by Clare on 30 April 2008.
 In spite of this defeat, Cork still reached the provincial decider via the play-off route.
 Walsh was switched to right wing-back and collected a Munster Championship medal after a 0-19 to 0-18 defeat of Tipperary.

 On 14 March 2009, Walsh made his first appearance for the Cork under-21 football team.
 He lined out at centre-back in a 1-17 to 0-09 defeat of Kerry.
 On 28 March, he won a Munster Championship medal after a 1-09 to 2-05 defeat of Tipperary in the final.
 Walsh was again at centre-back when Cork faced Down in the All-Ireland final on 4 May.
 He collected a winners' medal after a 1-13 to 2-09 victory.
 On 3 June, Walsh made his first appearance for the Cork under-21 team in a 2-22 to 0-25 defeat by Tipperary in the Munster Championship.

 On 6 April 2011, Walsh was at midfield for the under-21 footballers when Cork faced Kerry in the Munster Championship final.
 He collected a second winners' medal after the 2-24 to 0-08 victory.
 On 3 August, Walsh was at left wing-forward for the Cork under-21 hurling team that faced Limerick in the Munster Championship final.
 He scored eight points from play in the 4-20 to 1-27 defeat.